Ek0m/Ek0m/README.md

 - 🤝 I’m looking for help with **backend services**

-- 👨‍💻 All of my projects are available at [https://portfolio-app-rho-bay.vercel.app/](https://portfolio-app-rho-bay.vercel.app/)
+- 👨‍💻 All of my projects are available at repo

 - 📝 I regularly write articles on [https://blog-webapp-kappa.vercel.app/](https://blog-webapp-kappa.vercel.app/)